Jofa: History

-The first step towards their most successful product was taken in 1963, when they started making hockey helmets.
+Jofa's first step towards their most successful product was taken in 1963, when they started making hockey helmets.
 They have also manufactured other ice hockey equipment, such as ice skates and hockey sticks.
-Known NHL players who used Jofa helmets include such stars as Wayne Gretzky, Jaromír Jágr, Mario Lemieux, Mark Messier, Jari Kurri, Marty McSorley, Claude Lemieux, Mats Sundin, Markus Näslund, Peter Forsberg, Phil Housley, Teemu Selänne, Esa Tikkanen and twin brothers Daniel Sedin and Henrik Sedin.
-In Roller Hockey, Daniel Campoverde and other players also used Jofa helmets.
+Known NHL players who used Jofa helmets include such stars as Wayne Gretzky, Jaromír Jágr, Mario Lemieux, Mark Messier, Jari Kurri, Marty McSorley, Claude Lemieux, Mats Sundin, Markus Näslund, Peter Forsberg, Phil Housley, Teemu Selänne, Esa Tikkanen and twin brothers Daniel and Henrik Sedin.
+In roller hockey, Daniel Campoverde and other players also used Jofa helmets.

-Reebok has phased out the use of the Jofa brand on its hockey equipment, in favour of its core CCM and Rbk brands.
-The Rbk brand has subsequently been changed to Reebok Hockey.
+Reebok phased out the use of the Jofa brand on its hockey equipment in favour of its core CCM and Rbk brands.
+The Rbk brand was subsequently changed to Reebok Hockey.

-Despite not producing hockey equipment since the 2004 Reebok buyout, Teemu Selänne was the only player in the NHL that continued to wear a Jofa helmet: a Jofa 366 with the Jofa logo blacked-out due to an expired licensing agreement with the NHL.
+Despite not producing hockey equipment since the 2004 Reebok buyout, Teemu Selänne was the only player in the NHL that continued to wear a Jofa helmet: a Jofa 366 with the Jofa logo blacked out due to an expired licensing agreement with the NHL.

-Subsequent to Selänne's retirement after the Ducks' elimination in the 2014 Stanley Cup playoffs, there are no longer any NHL players that wear a Jofa helmet.
+Since Selänne's retirement after the Anaheim Ducks' elimination in the 2014 Stanley Cup playoffs, there are no longer any NHL players that wear a Jofa helmet.